MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/campaignadditionalfield.md

 description: Defines a list of optional Campaign properties that you can request when calling GetCampaignsByAccountId and GetCampaignsByIds.
 ---
 # CampaignAdditionalField Value Set - Campaign Management
 Defines a list of optional [Campaign](campaign.md) properties that you can request when calling [GetCampaignsByAccountId](getcampaignsbyaccountid.md) and [GetCampaignsByIds](getcampaignsbyids.md).
-The additional field values enable you to get the latest features using the current version of Bing Ads Campaign Management API, and in the next version the corresponding propertys will be included in the [Campaign](campaign.md) object by default.
+The additional field values enable you to get the latest features using the current version of Bing Ads Campaign Management API, and in the next version the corresponding properties will be included in the [Campaign](campaign.md) object by default.

 ## Syntax
 ```xml